Blog

 Ok, GPT-3!
 It was actually able to get this one right… but is this observed relationship significant?

-A quick linear regression shows that, though weak, GPT-3 was able to generate data with a statistically significant positive relationship between the number of matches someone has and the rating they give the app.
+A quick linear regression shows that, though weak, GPT-3 was able to generate fake data with a statistically significant positive relationship between the number of matches someone has and the rating they give the app.

 Weaknesses of GPT-3 For Generating Fake Data